-The trials of these four conditions appeared with the same probability randomly, with the only constraint being that a maximum of three subsequent trials could depict same sex identities and a maximum of two trials could come from the same condition.
+The trials of these four conditions appeared with the same probability randomly, with the only constraint being that a maximum of three subsequent trials could depict same-sex identities and a maximum of two trials could come from the same condition.

-Since attention is known to modulate response suppression and expectation violation (Larsson and Smith, 2012), participants had to perform a task, unrelated to the abovedescribed manipulations.
-They had to respond to images with reduced size (1.98°), which could occur at any position within a trial sequence (detection rate of these target trials: 71.7 % plus minus 18.6%).
+Since attention is known to modulate response suppression and expectation violation (Larsson & Smith, 2012), participants had to perform a task, unrelated to the above-described manipulations.
+They had to respond to images with reduced size (1.98°), which could occur at any position within a trial sequence (detection rate of these target trials: 71.7% plus minus 18.6%).
 This task was set to ensure that participants focused their attention on the stimuli without diverting their attention to the different conditions.
-To avoid potential effects of attention these target trials were removed from all further analyses.
-The main experimental procedure comprised 4 runs with one run including 80 trials (20 trials per condition), of which 10% were target-sequences.
+To avoid potential effects of attention, these target trials were removed from all further analyses.
+The main experimental procedure comprised four runs with one run including 80 trials (20 trials per condition), of which 10% were target-sequences.

-We hypothesized that in areas encoding facial ID in an image-independent manner, ADA should lead to a reduced average BOLD signal, when compared to ALT sequences.
-Specifically, if an area is involved in image-independent facial ID processing, a lower BOLD response should be observable when different images of the same famous ID are repeated compared to when images of different famous identities are presented.
+We hypothesised that in areas encoding facial ID in an image-independent manner, ADA should lead to a reduced average BOLD signal, when compared with ALT sequences.
+Specifically, if an area is involved in imageindependent facial ID processing, a lower BOLD response should be observable when different images of the same famous ID are repeated compared with when images of different famous identities are presented.
 In addition, previous studies suggested that the electrophysiological measures of face processing reflect the expectation of the occurrence of the same or different identities and the violation of these expectations (Johnston et al., 2016).
-We reasoned that if predictive mechanisms explain ID-specific signal reductions, then the violation of such expectations in the EV condition should manifest in a release of adaptation as well.
+We reasoned that if predictive mechanisms explain IDspecific signal reductions, then the violation of such expectations in the EV condition should manifest in a release of adaptation as well.

-Procedure and imaging parameters
+2.4 | Procedure and imaging parameters

-Participants were introduced to the MRI center, and a medical briefing was conducted.
-Next, they were asked to make familiarity judgments about the female and male identities used in the main experiment.
+Participants were introduced to the MRI centre, and a medical briefing was conducted.
+Next, they were asked to make familiarity judgements about the female and male identities used in the main experiment.
 For this, sample images of each ID (which were not used in the main experiment) were presented first alone and then together with their names and professions.
 Participants had to indicate whether they are familiar with them.
 Only if they reported to know the face and the name, the ID was evaluated as being familiar to the participant.

-The scanning was conducted with a 3 Tesla MR Scanner (Siemens Prisma fit).
-All functional data was obtained using an Echo Planar Imaging (EPI) Sequence (35 slices; TR = 2000ms; TE = 30ms; flip angle = 90°; 64\64 matrices; in-plane resolution: 3x3 mm; slice thickness: 3mm).
-A magnetization-prepared rapid gradient-echo sequence (MP-RAGE; TR=2300ms; TE=3,03, 1mm isotropic voxel size) was used to acquire high-resolution T1-weighted sagittal images to generate 3D structural scans.
+The scanning was conducted with a three Tesla MR Scanner (Siemens Prisma fit).
+All functional data were obtained using an Echo Planar Imaging (EPI) Sequence (35 slices; TR = 2000 ms; TE = 30 ms; flip angle $= 90^{\circ}$ ; 64\64 matrices; in-plane resolution: $3 \times 3$ mm; slice thickness: 3 mm).
+A magnetisation-prepared rapid gradient-echo sequence (MP-RAGE; TR = 2300 ms; TE = 3,03,1 mm isotropic voxel size) was used to acquire high-resolution T1-weighted sagittal images to generate 3D structural scans.
 All images were acquired using a 20-channel head coil.

-Behavioral data were recorded by a button box.
+Behavioural data were recorded by a button box.
 There was only one button to signal the detection of target stimuli.
 First, within each scanning session, two experimental runs were administered, followed by the anatomical scan and another two experimental runs.
-Finally, the localizer scan completed the session of approximately one hour.
+Finally, the localiser scan completed the session of approximately 1 h.

-We implemented a localizer sequence to determine the relevant regions of interest.
-Here, blocks of images (presented for 250 ms) showing faces, objects, and Fourier noise were used.
-Each block was repeated five times, interleaved with blank periods of 12 seconds.
+We implemented a localiser sequence to determine the relevant ROI.
+Here, blocks of images (presented for 250 ms) showing faces, objects and Fourier noise were used.
+Each block was repeated five times, interleaved with blank periods of 12 s.
 Stimuli occurred randomly within one block.

-Data processing and statistical analyses
+2.5 | Data processing and statistical analyses